Tiombe Hurd

-Tiombe Hurd (born August 17, 1973, in Seattle, Washington) is an American triple jumper.
+Tiombe Hurd (born August 17, 1973) is an American triple jumper.
 After winning the 2004 US Olympic Trials, she represented her native country at the 2004 Olympic Games in Athens, Greece, where she didn't reach the final.
 Her personal best jump is 14.45 metres, achieved in July 2004 in Sacramento.
 This was the American record at the time.

+Competed in the 2010 US Masters National Outdoor Championship, and winning the TJ with a Masters American Record mark.

+She was a member of the James Madison Dukes track and field program, where she qualified for five NCAA Division I Women's Outdoor Track and Field Championships and NCAA Division I Women's Indoor Track and Field Championships from 1993 to 1995.